doubleFilter/double-filter/readme.md

 ### doubleFilter(arr, predicateFn, self)

-Return an object with a property true, that is the array with elements of `arr` for which `predicateFn` returns a truthy value, and a property false that is the array with elements of `arr` for which `predicateFn` returns a falsey value.
+Return an object with the following properties:
+*true, that is the array with elements of `arr` for which `predicateFn` returns the boolean value true *false that is the array with elements of `arr` for which `predicateFn` returns the boolean value false *truthy that is the array with elements of `arr` for which `predicateFn` returns any truthy value.
+*falsey that is the array with elements of `arr` for which `predicateFn` returns any falsey value.

 `fn` is called with